- Jun 1, 2023

 4. Using a freelance platform

-Freelance platforms, like Upwork and Fiverr, are popular with contractors working remotely from Europe.
+Freelance platforms, like Upwork and Fiverr, are popular with remote contractors.

 5. Hiring an independent contractor

 The next option is hiring an independent contractor directly.
-Without various contract job recruiters acting as your intermediary, you and your contractor will have more freedom to negotiate.
+The lack of intermediaries, like contract job recruiters, can be great.
+You and a contractor have more freedom to negotiate.

 – Working on tasks independently;